vodquang96/django-anymail/docs/esps/amazon_ses.rst

   ``message.attach_alternative("...AMPHTML content...", "text/x-amp-html")``
   (and be sure to also include regular HTML and text bodies, too).

+**Envelope-sender is forwarded**
+  Anymail's :attr:`~anymail.message.AnymailMessage.envelope_sender` becomes
+  Amazon SES's ``FeedbackForwardingEmailAddress`` (for the SES v2 API; or for SES v1 either ``Source`` or ``ReturnPath``).
+That address will receive bounce and other delivery notifications, but will not appear in the message sent to the recipient.
+  SES always generates its own anonymized envelope sender (mailfrom) for each outgoing message, and then forwards that address to your envelope-sender.
+See `Email feedback forwarding destination`_ in the SES docs.

-**Spoofed To header and multiple From emails allowed** Amazon SES is one of the few ESPs that supports spoofing the :mailheader:`To` header (see :ref:`message-headers`) and supplying multiple addresses in a message's `from_email`.
-  (Most ISPs consider these to be very strong spam signals, and using either them will almost certainly prevent delivery of your mail.)
+**Spoofed To header allowed**
+  Amazon SES is one of the few ESPs that supports spoofing the :mailheader:`To` header (see :ref:`message-headers`).
+(But be aware that most ISPs consider this a strong spam signal, and using it will likely prevent delivery of your email.)

 **Template limitations**
   Messages sent with templates have a number of additional limitations, such as not